secops-gthub/Eventlog_Visualizer/README.md

     Add Log: Merge new forensic files into your current investigation timeline.

     Process Lineage: Processes are visually grouped under their parents.
-Reading from top to bottom shows the chronological "birth" of a process tree.
+Reading from top to bottom shows the chronological "birth" and expansion of a process tree.

-    Enhanced Filtering: Search by User, Event ID, Hash, Destination IP, DNS Query, or Date Range.
+    Enhanced Filtering: Specialized search boxes for User, Event ID, Hash, Destination IP, DNS Query, or Date Range.

     Clear Filter: A dedicated button to instantly reset all search fields and restore the full dataset.